 Remembering his sibling’s sayings about taking a chance to know his friends, we cut to the next day as Hiro meets up with the friendly foursome as he’s initially hesitant before he informs them about his present situation before asking for their help.
 To his surprise, they gladly accept.

 Later on in his home-based work station, he uploads a series of fighting moves onto a data card before inserting it into Baymax.
 His robot displays its newly-possessed fighting prowess (with Hiro also introducing a friendly fist-bump to him) before getting equipped with its newly-formed battle armor.
-Hiro’s newfound friends arrive as they’re amazed with seeing Tadashi’s creation redesigned before he presents them their own superhero outfits, which he also created.
+Hiro’s newfound friends arrive as they’re amazed with seeing Tadashi’s creation redesigned before he presents them with their own superhero outfits, which he also created.
 Fred is easily impressed as he gives the group their team name: “Big Hero 6”.

 With the gang impressed with their new costumes, Hiro prepares to give them their proper training.
 Just then, his computer sensors picks up the nearby presence of “the masked man”.
 We then cut to a short time later where our team comes across their foe as his microbots are holding up a portal generator above the city as Hiro yells at him to stop.
 Suddenly, Yokai uses his excessive supply of microbots to create gigantic spiders in order to attack our group as Chapter 4 ends with him stating that he won’t give any mercy to any opposing adversary.

 Before we continue the main story, let me step aside and present something that actually closes out Volume 1: a special prequel chapter (or Chapter 0) called “The Birth Of Baymax”.
 Following a quick shot of Tadashi working on his creation’s skeletal structure, we quickly flashback to him as a child as his brother is born.
 We then jump ahead in time as a 14-year-old Hiro comes in during the middle of the night wondering what his older sibling’s up to.
 Tadashi managed to hide it in time and simply explains that he’s prepping something for the upcoming showcase.
 Hiro gets ecstatic, since he loves anything that his brother creates before heading out.
-Afterwards, part of Tadashi’s breaks apart as he wonders if his brother could do a better job on it.
+Afterwards, part of Tadashi’s invention breaks apart as he wonders if his brother could do a better job on it.

 We then cut to the next day as a professor praises Aunt Cass’s nephew for solving a complex theorem, but Tadashi reveals that he wasn’t the one who solved it and that it was actually Hiro.
 With all of the praises that the young lad got for his advanced genius, his other classmates got jealous and began to beat him up in retaliation.
 Tadashi chased them off before taking his brother home to heal his cuts and bruises.
 Hiro whines when the treatment stings him, but Tadashi pressed on and gave his brother a lollipop for his trouble.

 However, Hiro became isolated and shut himself within his room.
-As such, Tadashi gets an idea and gets to work on it before showing his brother was he created, a small two-seater plane.
-Hiro is initially unimpressed, but Tadashi will have none of it as he places his brother in the craft and joins before they surprisingly take off.
+As such, Tadashi gets an idea and gets to work on it before showing his brother what he created, a small two-seater plane.
+Hiro is initially unimpressed, but Tadashi will have none of it as he places his brother in the craft and joins him before they surprisingly take off.
 They fly for a bit before they crashland in a shallow lake as Hiro expresses his enjoyment.

 From there, Hiro’s inventive mind and ambitions would grow over time.
 Back in the main story, Tadashi completes Baymax’s body and gives his creation the medical data disc.
 From there, Baymax comes to life to his enjoyment and the prelude story ends with Tadashi telling his creation that he’ll help loads of people, in addition to becoming Hiro’s friend.

 With that little side-tale out of the way, we rejoin our main story over in Volume 2 as we begin Chapter 5: “Brotherly Love”.
-With San Fransokyo in danger from our Yokai’s giant portal, Big Hero 6 proceed to engage the massive creatures made out of microbots.
+With San Fransokyo in danger from Yokai’s giant portal, Big Hero 6 proceeds to engage the massive creatures made out of microbots.
 However, their first outing as a team doesn’t start off well as they mightily struggle.
-After the while, the city becomes engulfed in a blackout.
+After a while, the city becomes engulfed in a blackout.
 It turns out that Yokai had drained the unique metropolis of its electricity in order to power his portal.
-An enraged Hiro manages to fly in and leap onto his adversary as he vents his anger upon him before he seemingly crumbles away leaving our young lad to land on top of a pagoda.
+An enraged Hiro manages to fly in and leap onto his adversary as he vents his anger upon him before he seemingly crumbles away, leaving our young lad to land on top of a pagoda.

 He then looks up and finds Yokai unmasked as he discovers that it’s Dr. Robert Callaghan who expresses his regret for unintentionally killing Tadashi.
 In his fury, Hiro charges at him only to get stopped by Callaghan’s force field.
 The young lad continues to punch away at the barrier before he manages to shatter it before tackling the doctor and prepares to enact some brutal revenge.
 Fortunately, Baymax arrives and prevents him from striking his foe.
 Hiro orders his creation to destroy Dr. Callaghan, but he refuses to comply before he fends off a sudden attack from a small surge of microbots.
 From there, Robert places his mask back on and retreats.